 This guide will take you each and every step of the way through setting up and installing Windows 7 on your Mac using Boot Camp.

-2021 Update: this is a bit more complicated now.
+2022 Update: this is a bit more complicated now.
 Boot Camp no longer supports Windows 7 and only works with a 64-bit version of Windows 10 Home edition or Windows 10 Professional edition.
-If you’re using an older version of OS X (macOS High Sierra version 10.13 and earlier) you can still install Windows 7.
-Anything newer means you have to use Windows 10.
+If you’re using an older version of OS X (macOS High Sierra version 10.13 and earlier) you can still install Windows 7, anything newer means you have to use Windows 10.
+Fortunately, we have a guide that takes you each and every step of the way through installing Windows 10 on your Mac :)

 - All firmware updates installed on your Mac (use Apple Button -> Software Update… to check)